 How much will the SLTD coverage cost?

-The monthly premium rates for the group SLTD coverage are indicated in the table below.
-The rates below become effective September 1, 2018.
+The monthly premium factors for the group SLTD coverage are below.
+The rates below are effective September 1, 2020.
+Multiply the premium factor for your age and plan selection by your monthly earnings to determine your monthly premium.